 Terms and Conditions of Nonemployee Director Options.
 The 2001 Plan provides for the automatic grant of options to nonemployee directors of the Company.
-The 2001 Plan provides that each nonemployee director first elected or appointed to the Board after the Effective Date will be granted automatically, on the date of such initial election or appointment, an option to purchase 10,000 shares of Common Stock.
+The 2001 Plan provides that each nonemployee director first elected or appointed to the Board after the Effective Date will be granted automatically, on the date of such initial election or appointment, an option to purchase 10,000 shares of common stock.
 A Nonemployee Director Option granted on the date of initial appointment or election as a nonemployee director is referred to herein as an "Initial Option".
-The 2001 Plan also provides for the automatic annual grant, on the day following each annual meeting of the shareholders of the Company, of an additional option to purchase 10,000 shares of Common Stock (an "Annual Option") to each nonemployee director who continues to serve in such capacity.
+The 2001 Plan also provides for the automatic annual grant, on the day following each annual meeting of the shareholders of the Company, of an additional option to purchase 10,000 shares of common stock (an "Annual Option") to each nonemployee director who continues to serve in such capacity.
 However, a nonemployee director who received an Initial Option on, or within six months prior to, the date of such annual meeting will not receive an Annual Option on such date.
-The exercise price per share of each Nonemployee Director Option will have a term of 10 years.
+The exercise price per share of each Nonemployee Director Option will be equal to the fair market value of a share of the Company's common stock on the date of grant and each Nonemployee Director Option will have a term of 10 years.